Reduced Occupancy Offer - This property can also be booked for 4 people, using 2 bedrooms only. For full details, please see property ref: SFPRK4.

 - The front door opens into a porch with hanging hooks and space for boots, shoes etc

 - The sitting room has a large inglenook fireplace with log burning stove.
 A sofa and armchairs, bureau, coffee tables and lamps, flat screen TV with Freeview, DVD, and stereo are all provided

 - The dining room has a large table and eight chairs.
 A staircase leads from the dining area to the first floor.

 - From the sitting room a door opens into the kitchen which is cottage style with fitted units under the windows and freestanding antique dresser and corner cupboard for storage.
 There is an electric cooker, fridge, freezer, washer-dryer, toaster, microwave, juicer, small food processor and handmixer; the kitchen is very well equipped with china, cutlery, pots and pans

 - The brand new ground floor bathroom has bath with overhead shower, wash basin and wc, towel rail

 - A second sitting room overlooking the stunning rear garden has a comfortable sofa bed and bookshelves - fantastic collection of books - and works well as a quiet sitting room or occasional bedroom.
 The sofa bed sleeps 2; use of the downstairs garden room as a bedroom must be requested in advance,.

 - There is a shower room with basin and w.c. off the second sitting room

-- After a few wide turns, a straight staircase leads to the first floor
+- A straight staircase leads to the first floor

 - Bedroom 1: A double bedded room bedside tables, hanging cupboard, chest of drawers, small dressing table and Victorian fireplace (no longer in use).
 There is an en-suite washroom with basin and w.c.